Q What exactly are blackfly?

 Raise young plants of the cabbage family in seedbeds covered by fleece or mesh, to get strong, pest-free transplants.
 These covers will protect against flea beetles and cabbage rootfly, too.

-Q Are there biological controls?
+Q Are there biological controls for blackfly?

 A Natural pests and diseases kill great numbers of blackfly.
 Sadly, they often fail to do this before the pest has damaged the crop.
 Predators and parasites can be introduced to control blackfly.
 These work best in warm, covered places where they are less likely to stray from the plants.

-Q How do I use biological controls?
+Q How do I use biological controls for blackfly?

 A Introduce the parasites and predators as soon as you see the blackfly, but only if average temperatures are higher than 10°C. Two introductions of Aphidoletes aphidimyza – a tiny (2mm) midge – should be enough.
 However, more will be needed if the plants get heavily infested.
 This midge lays about 100 eggs during its two-week lifetime.
 The tiny larvae feed on about five adults or 15 juvenile blackfly, during their 1-2 week development.
 They work best in warm, well-lit conditions.